 Wherever there are people, psychologists like you can make a contribution.
 You will be equipped to investigate and analyse behaviour, and to find practical (and sometimes technological) solutions for psychological questions.
 Would you like to know where our alumni end up?
-Watch the Liang’s video or read the alumni testimonials below.
+Watch the Liang’s video or read the alumni testimonials.

 WORKING AS A PSYCHOLOGIST